Large Granny Square with Circle Centre

 I went through a mandala phase.
 These two are both Made in K Town using Rico Creative Cotton.
 Cheap cotton, very splitty, lovely colours.
 This has led me towards doilies, which I still need to make more of.
 Soon.

-Single bed crochet ripple blanket.
+crochet ripple blanket

 I made my eldest boy an Attic 24 Ripple for his bed.
 It’s Stylecraft Special.
 Everyone loves a bit of Stylecraft rippling.

 The boy chose the colours.
 So off I went.
-It was reasonably speedy once the first few rows were out the way.
+It was reasonably speedy once the first few rows were out of the way.
 A repeating colour pattern was a weeny bit boring though.
 Next time, it’s random colours, like it’s supposed to be.

-Dolly's crochet blanket
+a crochet dolly blanket

 I made teeny niece the mini version for her dolly.
 I didn’t use the same pattern.
-This version has more ripples so looks better scaled down.
+This version has more ripples so it looks better scaled down.
 It’s actually adapted from a cushion cover pattern from Cute and Easy Crochet by Nicki Trench.
 When I say “adapted” I mean “added a few more rows”.
-The edging, I think is the one that was on the Granny Stripe made by Lucy at Attic 24.
+The edging, I think, is the one that was on the Granny Stripe made by Lucy at Attic 24.

 One of the quickest little blankets ever.
 It was so much fun.
-The squares were done in a few days and it was the first time I used a continuous-join-as you-go.
+The squares were done in a few days, and it was the first time I used a continuous-join-as you-go.
 This was for a baby girl born in early spring.
 I’d make one of these again for sure.
 It was inspired by a picture I saw on Pinterest and it led me to Katie’s Kitchen.

 There are six handmade things in the picture above.
 Six!
-I am responsible for five of them but the cream knitted blanket is a Mother in Law job.
+I am responsible for five of them, but the cream knitted blanket is a mother-in-law job.
 Three blankets, two cushions and a dolly.
 Huzzah.

-Sewing has been worked on too.
-I’m better than I was but there is definitely room for improvement too.
+Sewing has been worked on, too.
+I’m better than I was, but there is definitely room for improvement, too.
 Having said that, the cherry blossom needlecase is one of my favourite felty sewn things I’ve done.

 And a Mermaid’s purse!
 Well, another needlecase… She was lovely to make.
-After Christmas I plan on making more of these sorts of things and giving them a go on Etsy.
+After Christmas, I plan on making more of these sorts of things and giving them a go on Etsy.
 I’m not entirely sure what the demand is for needlecases and such, I guess I’ll find out.
 I will obviously shout very loudly on here if these sorts of things head towards my Etsy shop.

 Phew, I feel a bit better now.
-I’m off to have yesterdays’ leftovers for lunch, which thankfully, taste better than the experience that I had in the kitchen.
+I’m off to have yesterday’s leftovers for lunch, which thankfully, taste better than the experience that I had in the kitchen.

-Catching up with crochet blankets and changes in the garden.
+Catching Up with Crochet Blankets and Changes in the Garden.

 Not quite half way to go in my new blanket.